Microsoft/azure-docs.pt-pt/articles/storage/queues/storage-quickstart-queues-portal.md

 ---
-title: Início rápido do Azure-criar uma fila no armazenamento do Azure usando o portal do Azure | Microsoft Docs
+title: 'Início rápido: criar filas do armazenamento do Azure no portal'
-description: Neste guia de início rápido, você usa o portal do Azure para criar uma fila.
+description: Use o portal do Azure para criar uma fila.
 Em seguida, use a portal do Azure para adicionar uma mensagem, exibir as propriedades da mensagem e remover a mensagem da fila.
 author: mhopkins-msft
 ms.author: mhopkins
 ms.date: 03/06/2019